-We issued an unmodified opinion on the District's compliance with requirements applicable to each of its major federal programs.
+We issued an unmodified opinion on the District's compliance with requirements applicable to its major federal program.

 We reported no findings that are required to be disclosed under section 510(a) of OMB Circular A-133.

 Identification of Major Programs: